Friedrich Lütge: Postwar Munich

 Friedrich Lütge took up his teaching chair at Munich in 1946 or 1947.
-The next year his colleague Hans Proesler, Munich's Professor of Economic History, left to take up a new position in Nuremberg and Lütge took on his former colleague's discipline, now in charge of both the Applied economics (Volkswirtschaft) Institute and that of the university Institute for Economic History.
+The next year his colleague Hans Proesler, the Ludwig-Maximilians-Universität München's Professor of Economic History, left to take up a new position in Nuremberg and Lütge took on his former colleague's discipline, now in charge of both the Applied economics (Volkswirtschaft) Institute and that of the university Institute for Economic History.
 Meanwhile, in the Soviet occupation zone (relaunched in October 1949 as the Soviet sponsored German Democratic Republic / East Germany)) Lütge's 1940 book Kriegsprobleme der Wohnungswirtschaft ("War Problems of Settlement and Housing") was consigned to the official list of books to be weeded out (Liste der auszusondernden Literatur).

-Alongside his duties at the university he also taught at the Technical University of Munich and at the city's then separate University for Politics Munich (Hochschule für Politik München).
+Alongside his duties at the Ludwig-Maximilians-Universität München, he also taught at the Technical University of Munich and at the city's then separate University for Politics Munich (Hochschule für Politik München).
 That was the context in which his 1948 book Einführung in die Lehre vom Gelde ("Introduction to the Doctrine of Money") appeared.
 He had already, while still at Leipzig, highlighted the unique nature of historical landlord and tenant relationships in Bavaria, and in 1949 he published the resulting study under the title Die bayerische Grundherrschaft – Untersuchungen über die Agrarverfassung Altbayerns im 16.–18.
 Jahrhundert ("Bavarian Manorialism – Investigations into the agrarian constitutional structures in old Bavaria from sixteenth to eighteenth centuries").
 In addition to these agrarian historical themes, Lütge's postwar research scope covered trade and commerce, notably in protestant Nuremberg.

 He also re-evaluated conventional definitions of western historical periods through the prisms of economic and agrarian history, both in writing and in lectures, which gave rise to lively discussions between experts.
 In 1949 German Historians' Day took place at Munich and Lütge took the opportunity to set out his thesis that the Black Death which reached Europe between 1346 and 1350, and the ensuing changes in economic and political power balances that ensued as a result of depopulation, made 1350 a much more plausible starting point for "Modern history" than 1500 which then (as now) was widely – often unquestioningly – identified as the starting point for the modern era in European history.
 The next year he set out the contention in greater detail in the newly redesigned and relaunched Jahrbücher für Nationalökonomie und Statistik ("Yearbooks of National Economy and Statistics").
 He challenged another historians' shibboleth in 1958 when he argued that the decades directly preceding the Thirty Years' War had not been a period of slow decline, marked by a succession of poor harvests in Europe, as widely believed, but that it was only the outbreak of hostilities in 1618 that put an end to several decades of dynamic economic development.